The Oesophageal Patients Association (OPA)

 Our documentation, pamphlets and restaurant cards are available free to all who request them.
-The OPA distributed over 10,000 booklets "A guide to Life After Surgery", "Swallowing & Nutrition" and "All about the OPA" in 2016.
-We are currently producing a new booklet - a guide to patients through the journey from diagnosis to completion of treatment and follow up.
-This will be available in 2017 as will a carer focussed booklet that is currently being produced.
-In addition a new recipe book is also being created..........watch this space!
+The OPA distributed over 11,000 booklets "A guide to Life After Surgery", "Swallowing & Nutrition" and "All about the OPA" in 2017.
+We have produced three new booklets - a guide to patients through the journey from diagnosis to completion of treatment and follow up, a carer focussed booklet and a new recipe book!

-As we continue to spearhead our campaign for raising awareness - our dedicated Trustee Phil Coverdale and Team will produce a new pamphlet, posters and banners to promote our ever successful campaign - for which 10 awareness days were held in 2016.
+As we continue to spearhead our campaign for raising awareness - we have a new pamphlet, posters and banners to promote our ever successful campaign!

 Website users continue to increase with visitors to the OPA website of over 13,000 and Social Media over 1,000 followers.
 We now have a over 6429 patients and carers registered.
 Head office deals with 1000+ calls and emails per month with the back up to the staff from experienced and trained past patients and the clinical Trustees.
 We never give clinical advice or comment on treatment.
 We encourage all patients who approach us to explain their anxieties to the team caring for them and if necessary to request a second opinion.
 The OPA sent out over 20,000 communications to patients, subscribers and Health Care Professionals.